Close

 Professional fund managers, supported by a team of skilled researchers, oversee the pooled money from investors.
 They allocate investments across different asset classes based on their expertise to achieve the fund’s objectives.
 Investors receive their share of the mutual fund in the form of units, and any returns generated by the fund are distributed among investors according to their investments.

-Mutual funds fall into two categories: actively managed funds and passively managed funds.
+Mutual fund investments fall into two categories: actively managed funds and passively managed funds.
 In actively managed funds, the fund manager conducts market research and adjusts the fund’s portfolio based on their analysis.
 Conversely, passively managed funds seek to replicate the performance of a stock market index or benchmark.

-Let us delve into the process of mutual fund operation, starting from the launch of a mutual fund scheme to investing in and redeeming mutual funds.
+Let us see how mutual funds work, starting from the launch of a mutual fund scheme to investing in and redeeming mutual funds.

 Launch of New Fund Offer (NFO)